GeckoPackages/GeckoSilexConfigService/README.md

     ->setCache($name)      // change the caching service to use (`null` to disable) ;

-// when need the service can be called directly to flush
-// config values from the cache
+// the service can be called directly to flush config values from the cache
 $app['config']->flushConfig($key)

 // flush all known items